openpracticelibrary/openpracticelibrary/src/pages/practice/vision-statement.md

   and time horizon.
 It determines where the organization or engagement will compete.
 It defines the definition of success by using a stretch goal that is measurable.
 And it has a strategic timeline for realization.
+whyDo: >-
-whyDo: T﻿he Vision statement is a statement of what success will look like after a strategy or engagement is executed.
-The Vision assists associates in making decisions during a strategy or an engagement.
-It creates alignment of of the strategic or engagement objectives.
-Each objective should be contributing in some manner to the overarching Vision.
-The Vision statement needs to be measurable in order to ascertain whether or not the Vision was realized.
+  T﻿he Vision statement is a statement of what success will look like after a strategy or engagement is executed.

+  R﻿easons for developing a Vision Statement:

+  * P﻿rovides leadership and staff a mental image of success and lets them know when they have realized it

+  * Creates alignment with all the strategic or engagement objectives.

+  * Assists associates in making decisions during a strategy or an engagement.

+  * Defines the gap between today's and tomorrow's execution for an organization or engagement

+  * Measures the performance of the strategy or engagement

   Once the the Vision statement is realized, then a new Vision statement will be developed.
 Each subsequent Vision statement should get the organization closer to its Mission statement.
 howTo: I﻿nstructions on executing the practice
 people: 2+
 time: 3 - 6 hours